 Click Here for tab for Come Together by The Beatles

-Obviously, we had to include something from the biggest rock band of all time.
+Obviously, we had to include something from the biggest rock band of all time, and out of all the Beatles classics, this is the one for bassists.
 Paul McCartney’s iconic bassline has become legendary and is definitely considered a must learn for any aspiring bassist.
 This song showcases how to give the bass part personality and life while still serving the song and giving the other instruments room to breathe.

 The 1 bar long bass riff repeats for a huge part of the song, the key here is making sure your timing during the slides is correct so you hit that final D note and slide out of it at the perfect moment.
 In addition to that, Paul shows his musical maturity by stepping back to play more simplistic parts during the chorus to give the vocals their moment to shine.